tedneward/Azgaarnoth/Creatures/Lycanthropes.md

 >
 >Greataxe (Humanoid or Hybrid Form Only).
 Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
 Hit: 10 (1d12 + 4) slashing damage.
 >
->Werebears are powerful lycanthropes with the ability to temper their monstrous natures and reject their violent impulses.
-In humanoid form, they are large, muscular, and covered in hair matching the color of their ursine form's fur.
-A werebear is a loner by nature, fearing what might happen to innocent creatures around it when its bestial nature takes over.
->
->When a werebear transforms, it grows to enormous size, lashing out with weapons or claws.
-It fights with the ferocity of a bear, though even in its bestial forms, it avoids biting so as to not pass on its curse.
-Typically, a werebear passes on its lycanthropy only to chosen companions or apprentices, spending the time that follows helping the new lycanthrope accept the curse in order to control it.
->
->Solitary creatures, werebears act as wardens over their territory, protecting flora and fauna alike from humanoid or monstrous intrusion.
-Though most werebears are of good alignment, some are every bit as evil as other lycanthropes.
->

 ---